 Don't be left behind by IPv6 deployment, ISOC warns enterprises

-They have the resources, the expertise and, though they may not realize it, the need -- but it turns out that enterprises are often the ones that don't yet have IPv6.
+They have the resources, the expertise and, though they may not realise it, the need -- but it turns out that enterprises are often the ones that don't yet have IPv6.

 Around 13 percent of the top one million websites is inviting IPv6 traffic today, it said, citing a Hurricane Electric analysis of data provided by Amazon.com.
 That figure rises to around 22 percent for the top 1,000 websites.